 A leak of personal data

 In this situation, a data breach is noted as soon as a breach of personal data security occurs.
-Incidents can vary widely.
-The Personal Data Authority describes it below:
+A data breach is defined as follows:

 A data breach means access to, destruction of, or alteration or release of personal data in an organization without that being the intention of the organization.
 A data breach does not only include the release (leakage) of data, but also its unlawful processing.